Meynnart Wewyck: Works

-As the first painter of portraits appointed by an English king, Wewyck "almost certainly painted the originals" of a widely copied set of similar bust-length portraits of Henry VII, Elizabeth of York, Prince Arthur, Prince Henry, and Lady Margaret Beaufort.
+As the first painter of portraits appointed by an English king, Wewyck "almost certainly painted the originals" of a widely copied set of similar bust-length portraits of Henry VII, Elizabeth of York, Prince Arthur, Prince Henry and Lady Margaret Beaufort.
 Henry VII paid him £1 for pictures in March 1505.

 However, no surviving paintings could be firmly ascribed to the artist before 2019.
 On 29 March 2019, St John's College, Cambridge announced that new research had identified a portrait of Lady Margaret Beaufort, mother of Henry VII and foundress of the college, as an original work by Wewyck.
 The portrait was commissioned c.
 1510 (the year after her death) by John Fisher, Bishop of Rochester, and transferred to St John's in 1534, at the time of Rochester's fall from grace.
 It now hangs in the Master's Lodge at the college.
-Art historians Dr Charlotte Bolland of the National Portrait Gallery, London and Dr Andrew Chen of St John's published their research in the April 2019 issue of The Burlington Magazine.
+Art historians Charlotte Bolland of the National Portrait Gallery, London and Andrew Chen of St John's published their research in the April 2019 issue of The Burlington Magazine.

 Their confident attribution to Wewyck draws on "new archival, scientific and stylistic evidence", including previously unpublished documents, and concludes that the painting is "[p]robably the earliest known large-scale portrait of an English woman".
 A copy painted by Rowland Lockey c.
 1598 preserves details obscured by darkened varnish and paint loss on the original.
 Based on their work with the portrait of Lady Margaret Beaufort, they also attributed a stylistically and structurally similar portrait of Henry VII held by the Society of Antiquaries of London to Wewyck.

 Dr Chen described the significance of these discoveries: “These paintings can serve as touchstones for further research into Wewyck's work.
 As perhaps the first Netherlandish painter to find work at the Tudor court, Wewyck stands at the beginning of a process of the transfer of artistic skills that would dominate the production of painted portraiture in England throughout the 16th century.”